FREQUENTLY ASKED QUESTIONS

 What kind of expenses can I deduct?

 All the expenses directly related to maintaining and running the property, arranging the lets and collecting the rent.
-If you borrow to buy the property the interest you pay will attract some tax relief but this will reduce between 2017 and 2020.
+If you borrow to buy the property, finance charges and loan interest are not deductible, but limited relief is available for loan interest and other finance costs.
+See Finance cost relief.

 Am I eligible for any UK tax free allowances?